These are links for moving within this page

 Biodiversity

 Currently, many species on Earth are facing extinction, making "biodiversity conservation" a pressing need.
-In the spring of 2007, the Nippon Paper Group explicitly stated in its Environmental Charter that it would "conduct corporate activities with consideration for biodiversity and ecosystem conservation."
-Now, let's look at what we can do to protect living things, and introduce the Nippon Paper Group's initiatives toward biodiversity.
+In the spring of 2007, the NIPPON PAPER GROUP explicitly stated in its Environmental Charter that it would "conduct corporate activities with consideration for biodiversity and ecosystem conservation."
+Now, let's look at what we can do to protect living things, and we will introduce the NIPPON PAPER GROUP's initiatives toward biodiversity.

 Makoto Shiina